-Property is one of the biggest purchases you will ever make in life, so get out there and get educated.
-I guarantee that if you were about to buy a business for $500,000 you would go and do your research, it’s no different with buying property.
+Property is one of the biggest purchases you will ever make in life, so get out there do your due diligence and get educated.
+I guarantee that if you were about to buy a business for $500,000 you would go and do your research.
+It’s no different with buying property.
 When buying an investment property there are a number of key components you must consider before you buy.

 Firstly there’s supply and demand.
-In many cases having a basic understanding of the economic principles of supply and demand can help you decide the best time to buy property.
+Above all, having a basic understanding of the economic principles of supply and demand can help you decide the best time to buy property.
 You can usually expect a drop in prices when there is an over-supply of homes or land in a given area.
 When the demand for property is high but property is scarce, prices skyrocket and it becomes a seller’s market.

 Secondly, you must understand the area you are buying in.
 Is it a high growth area, greenfield location?
 Ask yourself, why would people want to live in this area?
 There may be new infrastructure being built in the area such as schools, transport, shopping precincts, education institutions or hospitals which appeal to people.
 What’s the reason for demand in the area?
 I see too many people buying property without thinking clearly about why they want a property in a particular area.